Why this course?

 The MBA programme is highly interactive and requires a high level of competence in English speaking, writing, reading and understanding.
-A minimum score of 6.5 in IELTS is required if your first language is not English.
-We may consider applicants who fall slightly below these standards if they are willing to undertake pre-sessional study.
+A minimum score of 6.5 in IELTS is required for those applicants whose first language is not English.
+We may consider applicants who fall slightly below these standards if they are willing to undertake the pre-sessional study.

 The application process